Cattes/cattes/README.md

 I am a data scientist with a strong background in statistics and experience in software development of data products.

-My strength is my versatility
-* I have a strong statistics background through my economics master and my work experience
-* I have experience in software development, like working with CI/CD pipelines, cloud infrastructure and collaborative software development
-* I have gathered experience as a project owner and organizing teams of programmers
+I work as a Data Science Consultant and have gathered experience with a variety of industries and problems.
+I enjoy solving challenging problems and help companies to best utilize their data to achive their business goals.

 <hr>